 - Doubled down on their most profitable categories and private labels

-- Implemented the three-wave approach, starting with dramatic rationalization of unprofitable SKUs
+- Implemented the wave-based approach, starting with dramatic rationalization of unprofitable SKUs

 - Developed enhanced customer communication to explain assortment changes